 Schema markups have been around in the SEO world for quite some time now.
-The term refers to a semantic vocabulary developed by the folks at Schema.org, sponsored by moguls like Microsoft, Google, and Pinterest etc. These markups are code snippets which can be integrated into your website to tell search engines how they can interpret portions of information from the site, such that it can be presented in a useful manner to the end-user.
-A number of schema types are very helpful for enhancing your content quality on the SERPs manifold.
+The term refers to a semantic vocabulary developed by the folks at Schema.org, sponsored by moguls like Microsoft, Google, and Pinterest, etc. These markups are code snippets which can be integrated into your website to tell search engines how they can interpret portions of information from the site, such that it can be presented in a useful manner to the end-user.
+Some schema types are beneficial for enhancing your content quality on the SERPs manifold.
 You could do it yourself or get the bulk email marketing services in Mumbai firm which handles most of your online marketing to do it for you.
 A fantastic resource for using schema markups is also available from Google Developers.

 Markups for Reviews and Ratings

 There are plenty of options in the markup vocabulary for reviews and ratings, and you can check them out on the website.
 Google has support for ratings for products, businesses, music, movies and a whole lot of things, so the possibilities are endless for how well you do by implementing a proper markup.
 There are two types of review schema markups, single review-single rating as well as aggregate ratings.

 Single Review with Single Rating